iotaledger/firefly/docs/handbook/guides/environment-setup/ledger.md

 :information_source: When needing to change the mnemonic phrase used for the simulator, please adjust the line [here](https://github.com/iotaledger/ledger-iota-app/blob/develop/docker/run_simulator.sh#L64) after the `--seed` argument.

-:information_source: Only one simulator can be run at a time
+:information_source: Only one simulator can be run at a time.

 ### Loading